 RiverBrink Art Museum is a collecting and exhibiting art museum open to the public since 1983.
 Museum programming and operating is supported by the Weir Foundation, private donations, volunteers’ fundraising, and admissions fees.
 Specific exhibition and education projects receive additional support from federal, provincial and municipal sources.
-The museum’s exhibitions and educational offerings change annually.
+The museum’s exhibitions and educational offerings change regularly.
 RiverBrink serves local, regional communities and tourists to Niagara.

 We value and uphold: ethical stewardship, professionalism, respect and collegiality, and creating value for the community.